msangel/msangel.github.io/_drafts/docker.md

 So docker allows to solve this matrix in a very straightforward way:
 ![Matrix solved](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell_solved.png "Matrix solved")
 This is really cool aproach.
 But technologies came to it not from beginning.
+Hosting have long and complex history of  that have the impact on the docker

 ## Hosting history
 On computers in offices